pkro/docker_for_developers/readme.md

 ## Create image from from a dockerfile

-Create an image with name "pkro/simple-backend" using the current directory:
+Create an image with name "pkro/simple-backend" using the current directory (`.`):

 `docker build -t pkro/simple-backend .`